Join us for the 2026 Ace UnConference on July 25th!

 Refillable water bottle.
 We will also have drinking fountains and cups on site.

 The James Kenney Community Center is located inside James Kenney park in North Berkeley.
 The UnConference features two indoor meeting rooms which will be used for breakout sessions, one on the first floor and one on the second floor.
+We will also have use of the gym this year for additional indoor breakout session(s).
 Both stairs and elevator access are available.
 There is also a large outdoor courtyard area that will also be used for breakout sessions - please note that this area is in direct sun in the middle of the day, so hats and sunscreen are recommended.
 There is a single all-gender bathroom attached to the courtyard, multiple all-gender restrooms on the second floor, and mens and womens restrooms in the gym.
 There are also water fountains just off the lobby.

 We have two recommendations for places to go if you need to step away for a bit.
 The first is off into the park: there are lots of benches, picnic tables, and grassy areas just outside the gated courtyard.
 The second, if you would prefer somewhere inside, is the kitchen on the second floor, adjacent to the upstairs breakout room.
 However, there is a little noise bleed from that room, and this space will not be available when food is being delivered and during lunch setup and cleanup times.